-Topic 50 Travel Issued 04/30/18 Section 25 Meals and Incidentals Page 3 of 8
+Topic 50 Travel Issued 03/23/20 Section 25 Meals and Incidentals Page 5 of 10

-- 13.3.
-The seventy-five percent (75%) limitation on the days of departure and return applies no matter the times of departure or arrival, the length of the travel day, or the number of meals purchased and consumed. - 13.4.
-On days other than those of return or original departure, that is to say, those days on which the traveler is in travel status for the entire day, the meal allowance is based upon the location of that day's destination. - 13.4.1.
+- 14.4.
+On days other than those of return or original departure, that is to say those days between the original departure and the return, on which the traveler is in travel status for the entire day, the meal allowance is based upon the location of that day's destination. - 14.4.1.
 A traveler who is provided a meal on the day of departure or return at no additional cost to himself must reduce the reimbursement claimed by the amount appropriate to the meal provided.
-It is possible that this disqualifies the traveler from any meal reimbursement from the State.
+It is possible that this disqualifies the traveler from any meal reimbursement at all from the State.

-Example: A traveler flies from Phoenix to Chicago for a two-day-Tuesday and Wednesday--conference.
+Example: A traveler flies from Phoenix to Chicago for a two-day-Tuesday and Wednesday-conference.
 He leaves for the conference on Monday and returns to Phoenix on Thursday.
 Assuming the then in effect Full-Day meal and incidentals reimbursement limit for Chicago is \$64, on Monday, he will be entitled to be reimbursed up to 75% of Chicago's Full-Day meal and incidental reimbursement, or \$48.00 (\$64.00 x .75 = \$48.00).
-On Wednesday, he will be entitled to be reimbursed up to 100% of Chicago's Full-Day meal and incidental reimbursement or \$64.
-On Thursday, he will be entitled to up to 75% of Chicago's Full-Day meal and incidental reimbursement, or \$48.00 (\$64.00 x .75 = \$48.00).
+On Wednesday, he will may be reimbursed up to 100% of Chicago's Full-Day meal and incidental reimbursement, or \$48.00 (\$64.00 x .75 = \$48.00).
 These amounts would be reduced by meals he was provided by others.
 So, if upon arrival in Chicago, the meeting's host bought him dinner, he would have to deduct \$35.00, the Chicago dinner reimbursement limitation (assuming the then current Chicago reimbursement were \$64.00 and the dinner amount \$35.00), from the amount he would be allowed to claim.
 (See SAAM 5095, Paragraph 6, for Full-Day Reimbursement Rates and Rates per Meal.)

-- 13.5.
-For travel days involving overnight stays that are neither the day of departure nor the day of return a traveler may be reimbursed up to the Full-Day Meal Reimbursement Rates for the applicable date and location, subject to the following: - 13.5.1.
-The Full-Day Reimbursement Rates are limits for actual meal expenses incurred, not a fixed per diem or allowance amount. - 13.5.2.
+- 14.5.
+For travel days involving overnight stays that are neither the day of original departure nor the day of return, a traveler may be reimbursed up to the Full-Day Meal Reimbursement Rates for the applicable date and location, subject to the following: - 14.5.1.
+The Full-Day Reimbursement Rates are limits for actual meal expenses incurred, not a fixed per diem or allowance amount. - 14.5.2.
 A reimbursement of actual expenses incurred by the traveler up to the applicable Full-Day Reimbursement Rate may be claimed, no matter the meal or meals upon which the amounts are spent.

 Example: The Full-Day Reimbursement Rate for a given location is \$59.
 The traveler qualifies for an entire day's reimbursement, up to \$59, whether that amount was spent on three meals, two meals or on an expensive dinner.
 It must be borne in mind, however, that this is a reimbursement and the amount or amounts claimed must actually have been spent for meals by the traveler.
+Note that the reimbursement limit must be reduced by any meals provided to the traveler.